The Yacaré caiman is classified as Lower Risk/least concern on the IUCN Red List of Threatened Species.

 Countries: Argentina; Bolivia; Brazil; Paraguay

 The Yacare caiman is found in central South America, including northeastern Argentina, Uruguay, southeastern Peru, eastern Bolivia, central/south-west Brazil, and the rivers of Paraguay.
-Approximately 10 million individual Yacare caiman exist within the Brazilian Pantanal, representing what is quite possibly the largest single crocodilian population on Earth.
+Vast numbers of Yacare caiman congregate in Brazil’s Pantanal wetlands, representing perhaps the largest single crocodilian population on Earth.

 Juvenile Yacaré caiman feed primarily on aquatic invertebrates and vertebrates; particularly snails, molluscs, crustaceans, and fish.
 Adult caimans take a wide variety of fish (especially piranha) and birds, with the occasional capybara being taken by larger individuals.
 The Yacaré caiman is sometimes referred to as the piranha caiman, due to its appetite for piranha fish.